-- HTTP/2 (RFC 7540): Changes from a text-based protocol to a binary one - Accelerates the data transfer by compressing the header with the HPACK algorithm (RFC 7541) - Enables the aggregation (Multiplex) of requests and a server can send (Server Push) data automatically, which it expects the browser to request immediately - Examples of such data are CSS files (Cascading Style Sheets), which specify the layout of web pages, or script files - Currently used by approx. 45% of all web servers - HTTP/3: Is not yet an RFC - Based on QUIC - Currently used by approx. 20 % of all web servers, but not yet supported by all browsers
+- HTTP/2 (RFC 7540): Changes from a text-based protocol to a binary one - Accelerates the data transfer by compressing the header with the HPACK algorithm (RFC 7541) - Enables aggregation (Multiplex) of requests and Server Push to send data automatically - Examples of such data are CSS files (Cascading Style Sheets), which specify the layout of web pages, or script files - Currently used by approx. 35 % of all web servers - HTTP/3 (RFC 9114): Multiplexed transport via QUIC - Based on QUIC instead of TCP - Integrates TLS key negotiation and avoids head of line blocking - Currently used by approx. 30 % of all web servers and approx. 80 % of all browsers